-If the Domain Controller fails, it is not possible to managed the Domain configuration anymore but applications running on the single nodes are preserved.
-It is however possible to choose a backup Domain Controller server as in the following configuration snippet:
+Answer: If the Domain Controller fails, it is not possible to manage the Domain configuration anymore but applications running on the single nodes are preserved.
+It is, however, possible to choose a backup Domain Controller server as in the following configuration snippet:

 51. Is It Possible To Put A Jboss Server Instance Into Multiple Cluster At The Same Time?

-52. Porting one application from Standalone mode to Domain mode: is it guaranteed that you won’t run in any issuee?
+52. Porting one application from Standalone mode to Domain mode: is it guaranteed that you won’t run in any issues?

-One core difference between Standalone mode and Domain mode is that Standalone mode allows manual deployment of applications by copying archives into the deployment folder.
+Answer: One core difference between Standalone mode and Domain mode is that Standalone mode allows the manual deployment of applications by copying archives into the deployment folder.
 On the other hand, in Domain mode applications are managed and copied through the CLI or the Admin Console into the data folder of the single nodes.
-That being said, some applications might require to know the physical path where the application has been deployed: one good example is LifeRay portal which requires some workarounds to run in Domain mode.
-So always check the applications requirement before committing to a change from Standalone mode to Domain mode.
+That being said, some applications might require to know the physical path where the application has been deployed: one good example is the LifeRay portal which requires some workarounds to run in Domain mode.
+So always check the requirement of the application before committing to a change from Standalone mode to Domain mode.